facebook pixel Skip to Main Content

 • S.T.A.B.L.E (Sugar, temperature, airway, blood pressure, lab work and emotional support-specifically for NICU)

-I thoroughly enjoy my career as a Registered Respiratory Therapist and look forward to training individuals to become certified and competent healthcare professionals.
-I believe working in the health care field provides job stability, great pay and benefits and gives individuals a chance to help people in need.
+I thoroughly enjoy my career as a Registered Respiratory Therapist and enjoy training individuals to become a registered and competent healthcare professional.
+I believe working in the health care field provides job stability, great pay, benefits and gives individuals a chance to help people in need.

 I was born and raised in sunny San Diego.
-I grew up working on, riding and racing dirt bikes and ATV’s and still have a passion for the sport.
-Football and hockey are my favorite sports and I played both as a kid.
-All my family still lives in San Diego but I moved up to Idaho with my wife and kids in 2018.
-Living here offers a slower pace life and provides a better environment to raise my family.
-I love spending time outside with my wife, 3 kids, 3 cats and 2 dogs.
-We all enjoy watching super cross and football and spending as much time as possible together.
+I grew up working on, riding, and racing dirt bikes and ATV’s.
+I still keep riding as a hobby and I am passing that passion on to my kids.
+Football and hockey are two of my favorite sports.
+My family and I moved up here in 2018.
+Living in Idaho offers a better quality of life for myself and my family.
+I love spending time outside with my wife, 3 kids, 2 dogs, chickens, and cat.
+We all enjoy camping, fishing (not catching), riding four wheelers, sitting by a camp fire and hiking.

-I have worked as a Respiratory Therapist in Sioux City, IA, San Diego, CA and now in Idaho Falls, ID.
-I get a lot of satisfaction from being a health care provider and am super excited for the opportunity I have to share my experience and help others become RT’s.
-I am extremely meticulous and thorough in my work and I look forward to teaching individuals to become competent and confident Respiratory Therapists here at ISU.
+I have worked as a Respiratory Therapist in Sioux City, IA, San Diego, CA and currently work in Idaho Falls, ID.
+I have had a wide range of experience between the three states, which gives me the ability to pass on my experience to the students.
+I get a lot of satisfaction from being a health care provider and educator.
+I love have the opportunity to help others become RT’s.
+I am extremely meticulous and thorough in my work and I look forward to teaching individuals to become competent and confident Respiratory Therapists here at Idaho State University.

 Matt Johnson BSHS, RRT-RCP